 To increase the number of students who have access to computer science and ultimately graduate with a computer science degree, Code.Org recommends the state offer computer science courses to aspiring teachers, require all secondary schools to offer computer science classes, and create a state plan to make computer science a “fundamental part of [Mississippi’s] education system.”

-This story about computer science education was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
+This story about computer science graduates was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
 Sign up for the Hechinger newsletter.